 This case is quite similar to the previous one: if WordPress fits my technical needs and budget, why on Earth should I reinvent the wheel and develop a new CMS?
 There should be no a priori decision.

 WordPress is not secure

-Quoting Mr. Bruce Schneider, “Security is a process, not a product”.
+Quoting Mr Bruce Schneider, “Security is a process, not a product”.
 So it’s foolish thinking that you have secured your website by installing one single plugin that one time.
-You must take into account security in every phase of your website lifecycle: from requirements analysis to maintenance.
-You are free to not do that, but if your website is attacked then not blame WordPress for it: it’s your fault!
+You must take into account security in every phase of your site lifecycle: from requirements analysis to maintenance.
+You are free not to do that, but if your website is attacked then not blame WordPress for it: it’s your fault!